This easy, soft gingerbread bundt cake is packed with the rich flavours of orange, molasses, ginger, cinnamon and mixed spice.

 Here are some notes on the ingredients used in this recipe.
 Please see the recipe card for quantities.

-- Molasses adds a delicious flavour but can be substituted in entirety or partially with golden syrup.
+Molasses adds a delicious flavor but can be substituted in entirety or partially with golden syrup or maple syrup.

 Room Temperature Ingredients